Personal style blogger: Evolution

-Fashion bloggers trajectory
+Trajectory

 The fashion system in the early years, was highly restricted and limited to fashion professional.
-However, the introduction of WEB 2.0, access to information and the falling barrier between cultures, countries, and continent had created a globalization of taste.
+However, the introduction of Web 2.0, access to information and the falling barrier between cultures, countries, and continent had created a globalization of taste.
 This recent phenomenon has enable ordinary consumers and fashion professional to reach a mass audience.

-Therefore, until recently ordinary individuals lacked access to the mass media unless assisted by a professional institution.

 From a personal diary to a taste display

-Most of the Fashion bloggers, either famous or on the process of being so, will start a blog for a main purpose of posting a daily lifestyle.
+Most fashion bloggers, either famous or on the process of being so, will start a blog mainly to share their daily lifestyle.
 They start by being constantly connected and ready to answer follower's comments and follower request.

-As their followers keeps on growing, bloggers enter a stage of Taste display.
+As their followers keep growing, bloggers enter a stage of taste display.
 In this specific stage, bloggers are in a position where their taste is used as a reference for their followers but also as a strategy of differentiation.
 A blogger acquire taste within the fashion industry through its cultural capital as mentioned by Bourdieu (1999).
 They exercise taste and make a display of it for public consumption and taste assertion.
-Therefore, a universally acceptable taste is highly required for a fashion blogger in order to succeed.
+A universally acceptable taste is required for a fashion blogger in order to succeed.

 From a virtual community to a mass audience

-Once the blog has become a well-established taste display space, the blogger starts with a very personal relationship with its followers, and answer their comments as an ordinary participant.
-However, as soon as the blogger stop answering its follower comments, he or she starts to build an audience and as they start to ignore their followers, their value within the blogosphere increases.
-This is where the Taste Leadership takes place and provides the bloggers with a mass audience.
+Once the blog has become a well-established taste display space, the blogger begins a personal relationship with followers, and answer their comments as an ordinary participant.
+However, as they start to ignore their followers, he or she starts to build an audience.
+This is known as taste leadership.

 From curating to modeling

 Most bloggers start their post with a selection and organisation of clothes using software.
-One software commonly used by bloggers is Polyvore.com.
 In the beginning of their blogging process, most bloggers barely appear in the pictures.
 However, as this specific stage of curating becomes redundant, the blogger needs another step to keep followers and provide them with new innovative posts.
 Therefore, the next stage is modelling.
 The blogger starts taking the blog seriously and invests in a professional camera in order to take pictures of themselves wearing several outfits that will later be displayed in their blog.
 In that stage, rather than posting clothing taste, the individual starts developing a professional lifestyle.

 Therefore, fashion bloggers go from curating to snapshots to modelling.
 In all three stages, the followers keep increasing.
 There is an ongoing investment in cultural capital, where not only connections get created but taste also starts improving.